marekrei/sequence-labeler/README.md

 Run with:

-    python sequence_labeling_experiment.py config.conf
+    python experiment.py config.conf

-Preferably with Theano set up to use CUDA, so the process can run on a GPU.
+Preferably with Tensorflow set up to use CUDA, so the process can run on a GPU.
 The script will train the model on the training data, test it on the test data, and print various evaluation metrics.

 Requirements
 -------------------------

-* python (tested with 2.7.6)
+* python (tested with 2.7.12 and 3.5.2)
-* numpy (tested with 1.12.0)
+* numpy (tested with 1.13.3 and 1.14.0)
-* theano (tested with 0.8.2)
-* lasagne (tested with 0.1)
+* tensorflow (tested with 1.3.0 and 1.4.1)

-The code should also be compatible with python3.

-At the time of writing, the latest released version of lasagne is not compatible with the latest released version of theano.
-Install the development version of lasagne to get around this.

-The latest cuDNN doesn't seem to behave well with the CRF implementation.
-If you get weird errors with CRF activated, try disabling cuDNN with dnn.enabled=False.

 Data format
 -------------------------